desbma/rsop/README.md

 Simple, fast & configurable tool to open and preview files.

-Alternative to `xdg-open` and its various clones.
+Ideal for use with terminal file managers (ranger, lf, nnn, etc.).
+Can also be used as a general alternative to `xdg-open` and its various clones.

 If you spend most time in a terminal, and are unsatisfied by current solutions to associate file types with handler programs, this tool may be for you.
-If you are a [`ranger`](https://github.com/ranger/ranger) user, this replaces both `rifle` and `scope.sh`, with a single tool and configuration file.

 **This tool is a work in progress, not ready to be used yet.**